Ionization and surface cleaning

 In order to prevent these hard discharges, high-impedance materials are used to discharge charges in standard ESD workstations.
 This is to ensure that the existing charge is discharged "gently".
 But an electric current still flows, which can endanger highly sensitive components.
 Especially in integrated circuits (IC) based on semiconductors, ESD is one of the most common causes of failure.
 High-frequency circuits, diode lasers (GaAs semiconductors) and field-effect transistors and light-emitting diodes, which often only tolerate blocking voltages of 5 to 30 V, are particularly sensitive.

 Not only external discharges, but also electrical fields resulting from handling and processing can have a negative impact on components if the dielectric strength of high-impedance connections in the input area is exceeded.
-Internal voltage flashovers or breakdowns lead to destruction or pre-damage, which leads to immediate or later failure.
+Internal voltage flashovers or breakdowns lead to destruction or pre-damage, which results in immediate or later failure.

 Let our experts advise you so that we can offer you the optimal solution for ESD protection, ionization or surface cleaning.